weiks/quarters-unity-sdk/README-Api.md

 ```
 In case you want to reward your user with Quarters your game will have to be granted please **ask for permissions in our [Discord channel 💡┋api-and-integration](https://discord.com/channels/908772014859378708/910205059403509803)**.
 Once your game is granted you can use the transaction endpoint to send Quarters to your users sending a **positive price value reward user account with Quarters**.

-Have in mind that **a negative price parameter takes Quarters from the user's account and a positive value rewards user account with Quarters**
+Have in mind that **a positive value rewards user account with Quarters and negative price parameter takes Quarters from the user's account (if you asked the permissions)**

 | Parameter              | Required | Description                                                |
 | ---------------------- | -------- | ---------------------------------------------------------- |